syncfusion-content/uwp-docs/uwp/SfDataGrid/Filtering.md

 ### FilterChanging event

 `FilterChanging` event is raised while applying filters to a particular column.
-You can use this event to change the `FilterPredicates`, `FilterType` and `FilterBehaviour`.
+You can use this event to change the `FilterPredicates`, `FilterType` and `FilterBehavior`.

 {% tabs %}
 {% highlight c# %}